Zarathustra4/ship-segmentation/README.md

 mask.reshape(shape).T
 ```

-Before create and train a model we need to store that masks at a
+Before creating and training a model we need to store that masks at a
 folder.
 To do that I have created ```save_all_masks``` function.

 The process is time-consuming because of large amount of data.